 2013 Tafesilafai Festival

-17th Annual Tafesilafa'i Festival celebrates the thoughts, art and culture
+The 18th Annual Tafesilafa'i Festival celebrates the thoughts, art and culture

 of California's Pacific Islander Communities

 Please carpool.
 Paid parking is available at nearby parking structures and metered parking at the Marina.
 FREE shuttles are available from nearby churches, METRO lines and hotels.
 Discounted hotel accommodations are available throughout the city.
-Last year we recorded over 30,000 visitors during the last 4 days of Tafesilafa'i.
+Last year we recorded over 45,000 visitors during the week of Tafesilafa'i.

-Tuesday July 30th finds us wrapping up the prayer marathon and candlelight vigil as youth groups put the finishing touches on their dances, songs, performances and cultural sharing.
+Tuesday July 22nd finds us wrapping up the prayer marathon and candlelight vigil as youth groups put the finishing touches on their dances, songs, performances and cultural sharing.

-Wednesday July 31st is friend-raising and set-up day at the Aquarium of the Pacific.
+Wednesday July 23rd is friend-raising and set-up day at the Aquarium of the Pacific.
 The tents are raised, the stage is put together, the booths and sinks are hooked up, the "umu" is put in place and the decorations set.

-Friday August 2nd when the sun begins to set, another group of performers take the stage to share their ideas of what it means to be authentic, cathartic and alive.
+Friday July 25th when the sun begins to set, another group of performers takes the stage to share their ideas of what it means to be authentic, cathartic and alive.

-On Saturday August 3rd, you will experience island rituals and an "ava" ceremony early Saturday morning.
+On Saturday July 26th, you will experience island rituals and an "ava" ceremony early Saturday morning.
 Dances, songs, talent exhibitions and games follow, or you can walk the beach or take a bike around the bay.
 Spend the entire day near the water, retiring to your hotel room exhausted, tanned and relaxed.
 The Keepers of the Flame will be performing when the sun goes down.